Tiger Global leads $30M investment into Briq, a fintech for the construction industry – TechCrunch

 “I wanted to figure out how to bring the best of fintech into a construction industry that really guesses every month what the financial outcomes are for projects,” Hamdy told me at the time of the company’s last raise — a $10 million Series A led by Blackhorn Ventures announced in May of 2020.
 “Getting a handle on financial outcomes is really hard.
 The vast majority of the time, the forecasted cost to completion is plain wrong.
 By a lot.”

-In fact, according to McKinsey, an astounding 80 percent of projects run over budget, resulting in significant waste and profit loss.
+In fact, according to McKinsey, an astounding 80% of projects run over budget, resulting in significant waste and profit loss.

 So at the end of a project, contractors often find themselves having doled out more money and resources than originally planned.
 This can lead to negative cash flow and profit loss.
 Briq’s platform aims to help contractors identify outliers, and which projects are more at risk.